Sylencia/product-page/README.md

 ## Notes
 - To avoid using frameworks, flexboxes were used liberally along with a media query for the header to achieve a more responsive feel.
+- To save on time writing the webpack configuration, I decided use a single stylesheet (located at www/styles.css) and bypass loading the css through webpack.